 - Mercury vapor bulbs have better long-term radiation output resulting in less frequent replacements

-- Mercury vapor provides excellent radiation and heat, eliminating the need for multiple different bulbs
+- Mercury vapor provides excellent UV radiation and heat, eliminating the need for multiple different bulbs

-- Mercury vapor bulbs can be placed a little further away from the bearded dragon due to the higher overall output
+- Place Mercury vapor bulbs a little further away from the bearded dragon due to the higher overall output

 The downside to using mercury vapor is the cost.
 These bulbs generally cost about double what many fluorescents do, but the benefits outweigh the cost.